gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The waiting villagers came forward to offer them blankets and then stepped back, unsure what to do next.

-Indy didn't let them stand idle for long---she never did.
+Indy didn't let them stand idle for long—she never did.
 "Get everyone up into the traders' hall," she ordered crisply.
-"And get a couple of pots of stew going---and tea.
+"And get a couple of pots of stew going—and tea.
 Lot of tea.
 You do drink tea, don't you?" she asked the nearest soldier.